Graphic Design FDA

 Graduates will have experienced all major areas of graphic design giving them access to a wide range of specialisms whilst also adding the opportunity for them to move into different areas as employer needs develop.
 Students can pursue careers in graphic design, advertising, editorial design, web design, and computer operation.
 The programme also recognises that learners may want to progress to a final year and students have the opportunity to progress to an Honours Degree final year at the University of Chester or other HE Institutions.

-Mid-Cheshire College supports all our students, we treat them with respect and have due regard for their privacy and well being, regardless of: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.
+Warrington and Vale Royal College supports all our students, we treat them with respect and have due regard for their privacy and well being, regardless of: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex or sexual orientation.

 There are many local companies with whom we currently have strong links and are involved with work placement opportunities, live project briefs and guest speaker/workshops.
 They also help by providing feedback on the performance of the students and suggest changes/improvements to project briefs.